cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.

 In the first part of this tutorial series we looked in-depth at how to use Gradle or Maven to build a Spring Boot web application for CICS.
-Using that knowledge you should now be in a position to enhance the `build.gradle`, or `pom.xml` to include dependencies on additional libraries.
+Using that knowledge you should be in a position to enhance the `build.gradle`, or `pom.xml` to include dependencies on additional libraries.
 In particular, we require Spring Boot JDBC support and it's implicit support for transactions.
 If you also need to use the JCICS API within your application, you will need to add further dependencies to your build as outlined in the previous tutorial.

 For Gradle, your build file should have the additional dependency: